 4. Züblin selects Elverdal as subcontractor on the playground.
 Tasks include value engineering as regards to design, construction, materials and playground safety.

 5. Local kindergartens take part in a user involvement process.

-6. Elverdal, Züblin og OMA continously collaborate on modifications, materials etc.
+6. Elverdal, Züblin og OMA have an ongoing dialogue on modifications, materials etc.